Jun 04, 2020 By Team YoungWonks *

 Just like it is in case of a regular spoken or written language, coding languages - and there are several of them in use today - too need correct syntax and grammar so as to facilitate smooth communication.
 If a wrong command is issued in a given coding language, the software will show an error whereas the right set of coding instructions gets the job done.
 This is why one learns coding, so as to learn the programming language and interact well with the computer and get it to obey one’s commands.

 What is an online coding class?

 An online coding class is a one where coding is taught online as opposed to in-person.
 Typically, two types of online coding classes: pre-recorded videos and live classes.
 Several online coding classes today are just recorded videos where the student at the other end of the screen gets no individual attention and is instead made to just sit through pre-recorded lessons.
-Coding programs such as YoungWonks, on the other hand, offer 1:1 live coding lessons online where the instructor teaches and interacts with the student on a regular basis thereby doing a much better job of monitoring the latter’s progress.
+Coding programs such as YoungWonks Coding Classes for Kids, on the other hand, offer 1:1 live coding lessons online where the instructor teaches and interacts with the student on a regular basis thereby doing a much better job of monitoring the latter’s progress.

 Online coding classes have been around for a while now, especially after-school coding programs.
 And with COVID19 causing worldwide lockdown, they have only gained popularity today.

 However, myths continue to surround online coding classes.
 The biggest of which is perhaps that an online coding class is no match to an in-person class.
 This doesn’t have to be true; if the class has a healthy student-teacher ratio, attentive instructors who encourage a maker culture and believe in self-paced learning, students stand to gain as much from an online coding class as they can in a physical classroom.
 Also, a highly efficient online teaching / meeting software and uninterrupted Internet connection can make a big difference here.